deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/05-skywalking.md

 # Configure OpenTelemetry SkyWalking Receiver

-## Background Information
+## Background Knowledge

-You can check the [OpenTelemetry documentation](https://opentelemetry.io/docs/) for background knowledge on OpenTelemetry.
-You can also read the previous section on the [OpenTelemetry installation](../tracing/opentelemetry/#configure-opentelemetry) for a quick installation.
+You can refer to the [OpenTelemetry documentation](https://opentelemetry.io/docs/) to understand the background knowledge of OpenTelemetry and refer to the previous section [OpenTelemetry Installation](../tracing/opentelemetry/#配置-opentelemetry) for quick installation of OpenTelemetry.

-You can refer to the [SkyWalking documentation](https://skywalking.apache.org/docs/) for background information on SkyWalking.
-This Demo does not require a full SkyWalking installation.
-Instead, we will use OpenTelemetry to integrate SkyWalking Trace data.
+You can refer to the [SkyWalking documentation](https://skywalking.apache.org/docs/) to understand the background knowledge of SkyWalking.
+This demo does not require a full installation of SkyWalking; we will use OpenTelemetry to integrate SkyWalking's trace data.

-## Check OpenTelemetry Version
+## Confirm OpenTelemetry Version

-First, you need to enable OpenTelemetry's SkyWalking data receiving capabilities.
-The data will be processed by the OpenTelemetry standard protocol and passed to DeepFlow Agent.
+First, you need to enable OpenTelemetry's ability to receive SkyWalking data, process the data through the OpenTelemetry standard protocol, and send it to the DeepFlow Agent.

-There are bugs in OpenTelemetry receiving SkyWalking data.
-We have recently made fixes in [#11562](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/11562) and [#12651](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/12651).
-For the following demonstration, we need the [Collector mirror](https://hub.docker.com/r/otel/opentelemetry-collector-contrib) version of OpenTelemetry `>= 0.57.0`.
-Please check the image version of otel-agent in your environment and make sure it meets the requirements.
-You can refer to the previous section on [OpenTelemetry installation](../tracing/opentelemetry/#configure-otel-agent) to update the otel-agent version in your environment.
+There is a bug in OpenTelemetry receiving SkyWalking data, which we have recently fixed in these two PRs [#11562](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/11562) and [#12651](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/12651).
+For the following demo, we need the OpenTelemetry [Collector image](https://hub.docker.com/r/otel/opentelemetry-collector-contrib) version `>= 0.57.0`.
+Please check the image version of the otel-agent in your environment and ensure it meets the requirements.
+Refer to the previous section [OpenTelemetry Installation](../tracing/opentelemetry/#配置-otel-agent) to update the otel-agent version in your environment.

 ## Configure OpenTelemetry to Receive SkyWalking Data

-After installing OpenTelemetry as described in the [Background Information](#Background-Information) section, we can proceed with the following steps to configure OpenTelemetry to receive SkyWalking data:
+After installing OpenTelemetry as described in the [Background Knowledge](#背景知识) section, we can configure OpenTelemetry to receive SkyWalking data using the following steps:

-Assuming the namespace where OpenTelemetry resides is `open-telemetry`, and the ConfigMap used by the otel-agent is named `otel-agent-conf`, use the command below to modify the otel-agent configuration.
+Assuming the namespace where OpenTelemetry is located is `open-telemetry` and the ConfigMap used by otel-agent is named `otel-agent-conf`, use the following command to modify the otel-agent configuration:

 ```bash
 kubectl -n open-telemetry edit cm otel-agent-conf
 ```

-Add the following content in the `receivers` section:
+In the `receivers` section, add the following content:

 ```yaml
 receivers: